MDIKXZ/Chemistry-Challenge/README.md

 # 4️⃣ Start the development server
 npm run dev
 ```

+#### 🔹 Option 3: Easy Launch with Launcher (Windows)

+For Windows users, you can easily launch the game using the provided launcher files:

+1. **Double-click `launcher.html`** - A user-friendly interface with a launch button
+2. **Or double-click `launch-game.bat`** - A batch file that builds and runs the game
+3. **Or run `launch-game.ps1`** - A PowerShell script that builds and runs the game

+After launching, open your browser and go to: http://localhost:4173

-🔹 Option 3: Edit Directly on GitHub
+#### 🔹 Option 4: Edit Directly on GitHub

 Open any file and click ✏️ (Edit).

 Commit your changes — they’ll sync automatically with Lovable.

-🔹 Option 4: Use GitHub Codespaces
+#### 🔹 Option 5: Use GitHub Codespaces

 Go to Code → Codespaces → New Codespace